 The members of the Board of Directors give their time, energy and expertise to bring hope to the orphans and vulnerable children of Mali.

 Lisa Savitt, Board Chair, email@example.com

 Hamallah Sidibe is an accountant, responsible for managing grants for an international non-governmental organization based in Washington, DC.
 He holds an MBA in financial management from Strayer University and has over 16 years of experience in accounting and financial management.
 His experience includes, inter alia, mentoring and monitoring various USAID projects around the world.
 Hamallah travels monthly to field offices to provide projects tools and training necessary to obtain and effectively manage the funds.
 Hamallah pays great attention to charity and is concerned about humanitarian assistance.
-Its ultimate goal is to bring more aid to the less fortunate communities throughout the world.
+His ultimate goal is to bring more aid to the less fortunate communities throughout the world.